There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 The doctor will look at the person’s medical history, ask about any risk factors, and do an examination.
 The doctor might look for signs of NSCLC using a combination of physical signs and an imaging scan.

-If the results of the exam and associated risk factors point to a NSCLC, a number of tests will be carried out, such as a blood test.
+If the results of the exam and associated risk factors point to a NSCLC, a number of

 Imaging tests and scans